vcz-fr/TheFollowUp/_posts/2014/06/2014-06-15-angry-birds-epic.md

     url: "https://epic.angrybirds.com/"
     dead: true

-tweet: "Angry Birds Epic might be a very casual and plain RPG but the fact remains that it is an appreciable game."
+message: "Angry Birds Epic might be a very casual and plain RPG but the fact remains that it is an appreciable game."
 ---